Move Up Guidelines

 18. Only one arrow, per shooter, per target will be shot from their designated stake.
 Anyone shooting the wrong target, or from the wrong stake, will receive a “0” for the target which should have been shot.
 Groups, or individual shooters, may be allowed to shoot a target out of sequence by the range official to help expedite the round.

-20. Releasing an arrow by pointing the bow at the ground in front of the shooter is dangerous and if an arrow is intentionally released at the ground, the shooter shall not only receive a score of zero for that Pro/Am competition, they will be in violation of Competition Committee Rules paragraph D-1 “Unsportsmanlike Conduct” and will be referred to the Competition Committee for possible further disciplinary action.
+20. Releasing an arrow by pointing the bow at the ground in front of the shooter is dangerous and if an arrow is intentionally released at the ground, the shooter shall not only receive a score of zero for that target, but they will also be in violation of Competition Committee Rules paragraph D-1 “Unsportsmanlike Conduct” and will be referred to the Competition Committee for possible further disciplinary action.

-21. A shooter whose arrow makes contact with an “outside agency” during its flight will be allowed to reshoot that arrow.
-Outside agencies are defined as animals, and limbs or other debris that may fall or travel into the path of the arrow.
-Fixed or stationary impediments such as trees and bush, and any limbs or foliage that were still in contact with stationary impediments are not considered an outside agency.
+21. A shooter whose arrow contacts an “outside agency” during its flight will be allowed to reshoot that arrow.
+Outside agencies are defined as animals, tree limbs or other debris that may travel into the path of the arrow.
+Fixed or stationary impediments such as trees and bushes, and any limbs or foliage that were still in contact with stationary impediments are not considered an outside agency.

 22. Shooters are permitted to receive assistance from only one shooter in their group.
 Assistance will be limited to holding nothing larger than a golf-style umbrella.